 Hydroponic growers swear by this method—just like soil growers are incredibly devoted to their traditional cultivation method.
 Even within the schools of hydroponic and soil grows, there are a variety of methods, media, and nutrient recipes.

 In this article, we’ll focus on one of the lesser-utilized soil mediums: peat moss.
-A good cannabis soil mixture can contain any of a number of substances that, when combined, create a good soil mixture to help with water retention and nutrient absorption.
+A good cannabis soil mixture can contain any number of substances that, when combined, create a good soil mixture to help with water retention and nutrient absorption.

-Because there is such a wide variety of potentially good ingredients to put into a soil mixture, the possibilities and various ratios of ingredients are vast.
-Among the various suitable soil ingredients is potting soil, compost, perlite, course sand, coco coir, fine gravel, and peat moss.
+Because there is such a wide variety of potentially good ingredients to put into a soil mixture, the possibilities and various ratios of ingredients depend on your unique garden needs.
+Among the various suitable soil ingredients are potting soil, compost, perlite, coarse sand, coco coir, fine gravel, and peat moss.

 Why Is Peat Moss Soil Good?